TattlingJam4231/weapon-rebalances/README.md

   Light Machine Guns:

     KSP 58:
-        Reload times decreased from 6.5 seconds to 5.62 seconds Stability increased from 28 to 36
+        Stability increased from 28 to 36

       The goal here was just to make the KSP 58 a lot less clunky and annoying to use without making it too strong.